BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 The number of directors comprising the Board of Directors of the Association shall not be fewer than three (3) nor more than sixteen (16), consisting of the following:

 (a) The officers of the Association;

-(c) One person selected from a member agency located in each geographical region and elected by such region; and
+(c) One person selected from a member agency located in each of four geographical regions and elected by the members of that region; and

 (d) Four (4) persons selected from member agencies at-large and elected by the membership.
 No more than two (2) persons elected at-large shall be from agencies located in the same geographical region.
 Election of directors at-large shall have the purpose of ensuring that the Board of Directors is sufficiently diverse to represent the Association’s membership and the constituencies served by member agencies.

 (e) No member agency shall have more than one (1) representative on the Board of Directors at one time.

 (f) The Head or Designated Representative of a national association of governmental human rights agencies, such as the Canadian Association of Statutory Human Rights Agencies (CASHRA).

 The Board of Directors shall develop and execute annual plans and a budget on behalf of the Association between annual meetings and shall exercise such powers and perform such duties as are prescribed by statute, the Association’s articles of incorporation, these By-Laws, and by the members.
 The Board of Directors may appropriate funds from the net uncommitted balance in the treasury to meet the necessary expenses of the Association.